riceissa/issarice.com/wiki/vim.md

 - The way Vim treats long lines (see section above)
 - The fact that I have to press `Enter` twice after compiling something (note that Neovim fixes this problem).
+In Vim, I just use the external `make` command `:!make` rather than Vim's `:make` because of this.
 - Using eclim for Java completion (along with YCM) results in a strange error when running `:make`, even on projects that have nothing to do with Java.
   Specifically, the first line of the quickfix list is always `error: ...`, and